 The proposed method (when both boundary filtering and bottom-row/right-col generation are enabled) achieves -0.26%/-0.10%/0.00% BD-rate savings for Y/U/V, respectively for AI compared to VTM-1.0.
 As compared to BMS-1.0, the proposed method achieves -0.56%/-0.55%/-0.47% BD-rate savings for Y/U/V, respectively.
+The proposed boundary filtering method can also be extended to DC mode.
+Simulation results also shows that the right-column and bottom-row generation part of the method can also combined with PDPC and UWP.